berkeleydeeprlcourse/homework/hw4/homework.md

 ```

-You should also compute differential entropy (replacing `sy_ent`) and KL-divergence (`sy_kl`) for the Gaussian distribution, though these are only used as diagnostics--they are not used by the algorithm.
+You should also compute differential entropy (replacing `sy_ent`) and KL-divergence (`sy_kl`) for the Gaussian distribution.

+The pendulum problem is slightly harder, and using a fixed stepsize does not work reliably---thus, we instead recommend using an adaptive stepsize, where you adjust it based on the KL divergence between the new and old policy.
+Code for this stepsize adaptation is provided.

 You can plot your results using the script `plot_learning_curves.py` or your own plotting code.

 **Deliverables**

-- Show a plot with the pendulum converging to EpRewMean of about 200.
+- Show a plot with the pendulum converging to EpRewMean of at least `-300`.
 Include EpRewMean, KL, Entropy in your plots.
 - Describe the hyperparameters used and how many timesteps your algorithm took to learn.

 ## Problem 2